urbit/old-urbit.org/tutorial/nock/ch1_sec1.md

 This should return `42`.
 Don't worry about what this is doing yet.

 It's very important that you actually go to your prompt and type in our examples.
-Copying and pasting is cheating.
+Copying and pasting is cheating, although using your up-arrow is not.
 This might seem silly, but to learn Nock (or any language)  it's very important that your fingers get comfortable writing it.